rapiddweller/rapiddweller-benerator-ce/doc/scripting.md

 <execute type="js" uri="test.js" />
 ```

-You can bind a language of choice by using the mechanisms of GraalVM: Scripting for the Java Platform.
+You can bind a language of choice by using the mechanisms of _GraalVM_: Scripting for the Java Platform.

 With rapiddweller Benerator, GraalVM[js] implementation is shipped.
 For all other platforms
 and languages you need to configure language support.